 Order of Omega is a society based on leadership and academics and limits membership to 3% of the total number of enrolled fraternity/sorority undergraduates.
 Gamma Sigma Alpha membership is solely based on academics and there is no limit to the number of students a chapter can initiate.

-To be considered, you must have at least a 3.0 GPA, be a member of a Panhellenic, IFC, MGC or NPHC fraternity or sorority, and be of junior or senior standing (60 credit hours).
-Members are chosen based on scholastic, leadership, and involvement in the Georgia Tech and Greek Community.
+To be considered, you must have at least a 3.0 GPA, be a member of a CPC, IFC, MGC or NPHC fraternity or sorority, and be of junior or senior standing (60 credit hours).
+Members are chosen based on scholastic, leadership, and involvement in the Georgia Tech and Greek communities.

-The Order of Omega chapter here will host several events throughout the year including Round Table discussions, Guest Speakers, Philanthropy Events, Networking Events with Alumni, and general meetings.
-Members of Order of Omega should strive to develop their leadership abilities and professionalism during their involvement with this organization.
+The Order of Omega chapter here hosts several events throughout the year including round table discussions, guest speakers, philanthropy events, networking events with alumni, and general meetings.
+Members of Order of Omega strive to develop their leadership abilities and professionalism during their involvement with this organization.

 Gamma Sigma Alpha was founded at the University of Southern California on November 9, 1989, by a group of scholastic achievers representing various fraternities and sororities dedicated to the advancement of higher education and academic accomplishment.
-Today, this honor society has more than 215 chapters and recognizes nearly 2,000 members of fraternities and sororities each year.
-You can learn more about Gamma Sigma Alpha by going to their website at: gammasigmaalpha.org.
+Today, this honor society has more than 215 chapters and recognizes nearly 2,500 members of fraternities and sororities each year.

 Membership is restricted to students who are of junior or senior academic standing who have achieved at least a 3.85 cumulative or semester grade point average at Georgia Tech.
 If you have questions, please e-mail Dr. Jamison Keller at firstname.lastname@example.org.